academe/wp-max-submit-protect/readme.txt

 == Screenshots ==

-1.
-2.
+1. An example of the message that appears if you try to submit more POST parameters than the server is able to accept.

 == Changelog ==

+= Version 1.1.1 =
+* Remove check of suhosin.get.max_vars as we are only interested in POST forms.
+* Change the form selector to limit only to POST forms.

 = Version 1.1.0 =
-* Upgraded jquery.maxsubmit.js to 1.2.1 containing some subtantial rewrites
+* Upgraded jquery.maxsubmit.js to 1.2.1 containing some substantial rewrites

 = Version 1.0.7 =
 * Upgraded jquery.maxsubmit.js to 1.1.3 to fix HTML5 input field matching